Liu Haoran

-Liu ranked 18th on Forbes China Celebrity 100 list in 2020, 19th in 2019, and 89th in 2017.
+Liu Yuan (born 10 October 1997), known professionally as Liu Haoran, also known as Turbo Liu, is a Chinese actor.
+He is best known for his roles in the Detective Chinatown film series and Dead to Rights (2025), as well as the television series With You (2016) and Nirvana in Fire 2 (2017).

-In 2021, Liu became the youngest actor to gross over 15 billion RMB (approx. $2.32 billion USD) at the Chinese box office.
+In 2025, Liu became the youngest actor to gross over ¥25 billion (~US$3.51 billion) at the Chinese box office.

 Early life

 Liu was born in 1997 in Pingdingshan, Henan, and moved to Beijing at the age of 12 to attend the Affiliated Secondary School of Beijing Dance Academy.
+His father is a senior executive in a company, and his mother is a Peking opera performer.
 In 2013 when he was still a student, Liu was hand-picked by Chinese actor/director Chen Sicheng to star in Chen's directorial film debut, Beijing Love Story.
-In 2015, Liu enrolled in the Central Academy of Drama after receiving the highest yikao score in the University's acting department.
+In 2015, Liu enrolled in the Central Academy of Drama after receiving the highest yikao score in the university's acting department.